 iii the MW quantity calculated by doubling the total MWh quantity of the STEM Offers which were not scheduled and the STEM Bids which were scheduled in the relevant STEM Auction, determined by the IMO for that Market Participant under clause 6.9 for Trading Interval t, corrected for Loss Factor adjustments so as to be a sent out quantity in accordance with clause 4.26.2A; plus

-iv. double the total MWh quantity to be provided as Ancillary Services as specified by the IMO in accordance with clause 6.3A.2(e)(i) for the Electricity Generation Corporation corrected for Loss Factor adjustments so as to be a sent out quantity in accordance with clause 4.26.2A; plus
+iv. double the total MWh quantity to be provided as Ancillary Services as specified by the IMO in accordance with clause 6.3A.2(e)(i) for Verve Energy corrected for Loss Factor adjustments so as to be a sent out quantity in accordance with clause 4.26.2A; plus

 v. the greater of zero and (BSFO(p,d,t) – RTFO(p,d,t)).